tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-an-account-sas.md

 - Specify the HTTP protocol from which to accept requests (either HTTPS or HTTP/HTTPS).

  A service-level SAS, by contrast, delegates access to a resource in just one of the storage services: the Blob, Queue, Table, or File service.
-For more information on service SAS, see [Constructing a Service SAS](Constructing-a-Service-SAS.md).
+For more information on service SAS, see [Create a service SAS](create-a-service-sas.md).

 > [!NOTE]
 > Stored access policies are currently not supported for account SAS.

+## Authorization

+An account SAS is secured using your account key.
+To use your Azure AD credentials to secure a SAS for a container or blob, create a user delegation SAS.
+For more information, see [Create a user delegation SAS](create-a-user-delegation-sas.md).

 ## Constructing the Account SAS URI

 The account SAS URI consists of the URI to the resource for which the SAS will delegate access, followed by the SAS token.
 The SAS token is the query string that includes all of the information required to authenticate the SAS, as well as to specify the service, resource, and permissions available for access, and the time interval over which the signature is valid.

 ### Specifying Account SAS Parameters

 The following table describes the required and optional parameters for the SAS token.

 |SAS Query Parameter|Description|
 |-------------------------|-----------------|